minio/docs/source/reference/minio-mc/mc-replicate-edit.rst

    *Required* Specify the unique ID for a configured replication rule.
-   Use the :mc-cmd:`mc replicate ls` command to list the replication rules for a bucket.
+   Use the :mc:`mc replicate ls` command to list the replication rules for a bucket.

 .. mc-cmd:: --priority